Nirmalaj/devops_coding_exercise/README.md

 The purpose of this exercise is to demonstrate that you can write code that launches a virtual machine on Amazon Web Services running a secure ElasticSearch service.

 ##What to Submit
-The output of this exercise should be the following:

-- Code that can bring up an AWS instance, install ElasticSearch in a secure way, and prove that it is functioning.
+- A zip file or link to a github repository with code that accomplishes the following:
+    1. Brings up an AWS instance
+    2. Installs ElasticSearch configured in a way that requires credentials and provides encrypted communication
+    3. Demonstrates that it is functioning
 - A README file with at least the following information
-    - instructions that allow us to run your code
+    1. Instructions that allow us to run your code
-    - a description of your solution noting interesting choices you made and why you made them
+    2. A description of your solution noting interesting choices you made and why you made them
-    - a list of resources you consulted to accomplish the exercise
+    3. A list of resources you consulted to accomplish the exercise
-    - feedback on the exercise and some information about how long you spent on it
+    4. Feedback on the exercise and some information about how long you spent on it

+##Requirements
 The requirements of the exercise are the following:
 - Must use AWS.
 The AWS free tier should be sufficient.
 If your ideal solution would use additional services please include that information in your README
 - ElasticSearch access and communication must be secure.

-Bonus:
+##Extra Credit
 Can you extend your code to create a cluster of 3 ElasticSearch nodes?
 HINT: You will need to look at the AWS Cloud Plugin for ElasticSearch.

-Questions (to facilitate discussion when we get together):
+##Questions (to facilitate discussion when we get together):
 - How did you choose to automate the provisioning and bootstrapping of the instance?
 Why?
 - How did you choose to secure ElasticSearch?
 Why?
 - How would you monitor this instance?
 What metrics would you monitor?